SolidMVC/EnvatoToolkit/WordPress Plugin/EnvatoToolkit/readme.txt

 in another clean-up function - look like I'm keep seeing this for the 2 time in the tree - the sanitization of sanitization:

     `
 $this->option_name = self::sanitize_key( $this->slug );
     `

 11. `[envato-market.php -> init_globals()]` So the `option name` key name is the name of `$this->slug`.
 Now lets see what is the value of `$this->slug`:
     `
 $this->slug        = 'envato-market';
     `

 So it takes __eleven (!)__ steps to understand one variable.
 And the whole code of that plugin is like that.
-So, the example above was the headache I had, until I realized that I must write a new Envato API Management Toolkit, instead of trying to use what Envato is giving, because otherwise I won't get anything working ever.
+The example above was the headache I had, until I realized that I must write a new Envato API Management Toolkit, instead of trying to use what Envato is giving, because otherwise I won't get anything working ever.

 And, I believe, that many other developers had the same issue when tried to create update check feature for their plugins or themes.

 So instead of using that library for myself, I decided that I want to help all these developers to save their time, and I'm sharing this code with you.
 I'm releasing it under MIT license, which allows you to use this code in your plugin without any restrictions for both - free and commercial use.

 Plus - I'm giving a promise to you, that this plugin is and will always be 100% free, without any ads, 'Subscribe', 'Follow us', 'Check our page', 'Get Pro Version' or similar links.

 If you created in hi-quality code a valuable additional functionality to the library and you want to share it with everyone - I'm open here to support your efforts, and add your code to the plugin's library, so that we all together make this plugin better for authors - the better is the plugin, the better plugins authors will make for their customers.
 The better quality products we will have on the internet, the happier people will be all over the world.

 Finally - the code is poetry - __the better is the plugin, the happier is the world__.